bensutherland/nano2geno/README.md

 Now run porechop to de-multiplex and bin samples based on all 96 barcodes.
 Search 100000 reads to identify all used barcodes.
 `~/Programs/Porechop/porechop-runner.py -i 03a_demultiplex_library/BC96_deconcat.fastq -b 03b_demultiplexed/ -t 16 --adapter_threshold 90 --end_threshold 75 --check_reads 100000`

-Then rename the used barcode file back to it's original name:
+Then rename the used barcode file back to its original name:
 `mv ~/Programs/Porechop/porechop/adapters.py ~/Programs/Porechop/porechop/adapters-3.py`